-- First-semester modules up to and including 1 March. - Second-semester modules up to and including 15 August. - Year modules up to and including 1 March, 100% credit will be granted; and year modules up to and including 15 August, 50% credit will be granted. - A student registered for an online programme of the South Campus up to the day prior to the start of a session.
+- First-semester modules up to and including 31 March 2021. - Second-semester modules up to and including 15 August. - Year modules up to and including 31 March 2021, 100% credit will be granted; and year modules up to and including 15 August, 50% credit will be granted. - A student registered for an online programme of the South Campus up to the day prior to the start of a session.

-If a student terminates her/his studies before 1 March of any given year, a minimum cost will be levied as indicated in the Fees Rule Book.
+If a student terminates her/his studies before 31 March 2021, a minimum cost will be levied as indicated in the Fees Rule Book.
 The minimum cost will also be charged if a student registers for the first time in July, and if the student cancels all her/his second-semester modules before 15 August.